 The Chilterns surround High Wycombe, but it is also home to attractive villages like Penn and Tylers Green, Hazlemere and Flackwell Heath.
 Further afield, Maidenhead, Reading and Charing Cross are all under 30 miles from the town.
 With commuter trains leaving every 15 minutes, the bright lights of London are just a stone’s throw away with one of the most reliable journeys in the country.

 Business owners looking to move into office space in High Wycombe will appreciate the brilliant transport links this area provides.
 It is close to the M40 with two junctions delivering easy access to the town, as well as the M25 and M4 motorways close by.
 Central London can be reached in around 30 minutes and there are local bus services connecting the town to business parks, housing developments and entertainment parks.
 Marylebone is just under 30 minutes away by train, with the local railway station linking London and Birmingham via the Chiltern Main Line.
-Heathrow airport is just 20 miles from High Wycombe and Gatwick airport is an hour away.
+Heathrow Airport is just 20 miles from High Wycombe and Gatwick Airport is an hour away.

-Cafes, Bars and Restaurants
+Cafés, Bars and Restaurants

 High Wycombe isn’t short of places to eat and drink, providing office workers with plenty of options before, during and after work hours.
 The main shopping centre, Eden Centre, provides plenty of choice in the form of over 100 stores.
-There are also several supermarket chains found in the town, including Waitrose, Sainsburys and Tesco, for picking up a quick bite to eat.
+There are also several supermarket chains found in the town, including Waitrose, Sainsbury's and Tesco, for picking up a quick bite to eat.
 There is also a great selection of traditional pubs here for post-work drinks with the team, such as The Grouse and Ale, The Green Dragon and The Dashwood Arms.
 If you want something more upmarket, head to the nearby villages where you’ll find gems like The Hand and Flowers and The Ivy Marlow Garden.